 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-This multisystem chronic inflammatory condition is characterised by the formation of non-caseating epithelioid granulomata at various sites in the body.
-It has a predilection for the lungs and thoracic cavity, but there are many different manifestations that may cause a great deal of diagnostic difficulty.
+Sarcoidosis is a multisystem chronic inflammatory condition characterised by the formation of non-caseating epithelioid granulomata at various sites in the body.
+It has a predilection for the lungs and thoracic cavity; however, there are many different manifestations that may cause a great deal of diagnostic difficulty.

 Sarcoidosis largely affects patients in their mid-20s to mid-40s but cases do appear infrequently in younger and older patients.
 After the thorax, the skin and eyes are most commonly affected, followed by the liver (not usually clinically relevant), heart and nervous system.

-- The highest rates are reported in northern European/Scandinavian and African–American individuals, and lowest rates are reported in Japan.
+- The highest rates are reported in northern European/Scandinavian and African-American individuals.
+The lowest rates are reported in Japan.